 4. Facebook Groups

 When in doubt, turn to the pros.
-Travel nurse Facebook groups often share reputable housing as well as areas to stay away from.
-Search Facebook for “Travel Nursing Housing” and you’ll find multiple options with thousands of members sharing recommendations.
+Travel nurse Facebook groups often share reputable housing and areas to stay away from.
+Search Facebook for “Travel Nursing Housing and you’ll find multiple options with thousands of members sharing recommendations.

-Pros: Insider knowledge on safe cities, legitimate hosts, hotel discount codes, as well as scams to be wary of.
+Pros: Insider knowledge on safe cities, legitimate hosts, hotel discount codes, and scams to be wary of.

 Cons: Some property owners may still post scams that haven’t been validated.
 Never send anyone money directly through Facebook.